 In California, the Bay Area, and especially in Oakland, we are lucky to have some absolute gems of the California Mediterranean architectural movement.

-California Mediterranean design, while inspired by European seaside villas, is more accurately influenced by a mix or origins and cultures including: California missions, New Mexican pueblos, the American Craftsman and Arts-and-Crafts movements, Spanish Baroque, Moorish Revival, and the Mexican adoption of Spanish Baroque, called Churrigueresque.
+California Mediterranean design, while inspired by European seaside villas, is more accurately influenced by a mix of origins and cultures including California missions, New Mexican pueblos, the American Craftsman, and Arts-and-Crafts movements, Spanish Baroque, Moorish Revival, and the Mexican adoption of Spanish Baroque, called Churrigueresque.

-Generally built between 1915 and 1930, although new construction continues to quote from the style today, Mediterranean homes are characterized by: stucco walls, tiled roofs, tiled flooring and decor (often with hand-painted elements), wrought iron ornamentation, multiple patios, fountains, large windows, and french doors.
+Generally built between 1915 and 1930, although new construction continues to quote from the style today, Mediterranean style homes are characterized by stucco walls, tiled roofs, tiled flooring and decor (often with hand-painted elements), wrought iron ornamentation, multiple patios, fountains, large windows, and french doors.

 Other unique details include ceilings that feature ornate construction and details: coved, coffered, exposed beams, painted patterns.
 California Mediterranean homes often have curves: curved staircases, arched entryways, and carved wood doors.